Email Security

 5. Back it up.
 The threat of ransomware persists and continues to evolve as cybercriminals adapt to overcome companies’ bolstered protections.
 Having a playbook (as described above) that can be put in action the moment a ransomware attempt is detected is crucial to minimizing impact, as is cybersecurity awareness training.
 Just as important is data backup and disaster recovery, particularly as ransomware gangs have expanded their focus on data stored in the cloud.
 The ability to restore data in a timely fashion is the key to minimizing the impact of ransomware and other types of cyberattacks.
 SMBs should invest in regular data backup and archiving for all of their important systems that not only deliver the required level of business continuity in the event of a cyberattack – but – because cybercriminals may specifically target backup data to prevent recovery, are themselves protected against an attack or other outage.
 SMBs should also review and test these backups on a regular basis.
 Commercial backup solutions and services can help SMBs protect their data crown jewels.

 6. Perform regular patch management.
 Cybercriminals track and take advantage of known vulnerabilities in business software, using this weakness to access a corporate network.
 A patch is a software update that remediates vulnerabilities that have been discovered.
 A consistent approach to patching software and operating systems is an important aspect of multilayered protection against ransomware and other exploits, yet all too often, companies fall behind on patch management, particularly if they rely on onerous, manual processes to do so.
 Patch management tools can prioritize vulnerabilities and automate the assignment of patch management tasks, increasing the likelihood that an SMB keeps its software as updated and secure as possible.
-(Note: If your software vendor is no longer offering patches and updates for its product, it’s time to find a replacement.
-End-of-life software poses serious cybersecurity risk.)
+And, if your software vendor is no longer offering patches and updates for its product, it’s time to find a replacement.
+End-of-life software poses serious cybersecurity risk.

 7. Secure email and other communication channels.
 Email and collaboration software are essential to the operations of any modern business, and SMBs are no different.
 But they also offer the easiest entry point for cybercriminals.
-More than 90% of cyberattacks –think: phishing, credential theft, ransomware, and zero-day attacks – start with email.
+More than 90% of cyberattacks – think: phishing, credential theft, ransomware, and zero-day attacks – start with email.
 Most SMBs rely on popular business platforms, such as Microsoft 365 and Google Workspace, for email and collaboration.
 But with their massive customer bases, these solutions have become primary targets for bad actors who can increase their return on attacks exponentially by focusing on vulnerabilities in these broadly adopted tools.
 While a small business owner might assume that cloud systems from major technology vendors provide adequate cybersecurity out of the box, a stream of recent news stories about successful cyberattacks originating via these email and collaboration systems indicates otherwise.
 SMBs should earmark budget to invest in secure email and collaboration solutions designed to identify and neutralize common threats.

 The Bottom Line